Bananz0/GalaxyBookEnabler/README.md

 - **Advanced users only** - Involves binary patching and service creation
 - **Experimental** - May cause system instability or trigger antivirus warnings

-## ⚠️ Wi-Fi Compatibility
+## ⚠️ Wi-Fi & Bluetooth Compatibility

-**Quick Share** is designed to work with Intel Wi-Fi adapters.
-While the app may install on systems with other Wi-Fi adapters, functionality may be limited or non-existent.
+**Quick Share** requires **Intel Wi-Fi AX** and **Intel Bluetooth** adapters for full functionality.
+This is a Samsung hardware requirement - the app will fail silently or show errors without proper hardware.

-### Intel Wi-Fi (Full Compatibility)
+### Intel Wi-Fi AX Cards (Full Compatibility) ✅
+- Intel Wi-Fi 6 AX201/AX200
-- Intel Wi-Fi 6/6E adapters
+- Intel Wi-Fi 6E AX210/AX211
-- Intel Wi-Fi 5 adapters
+- Intel Wi-Fi 7 BE200

+### Intel Wi-Fi AC Cards (NOT Working) ❌
+- Intel Wireless-AC 9260/9560
-- Intel Wireless-AC adapters
+- Intel Wireless-AC 8265/8260
+- **Note**: AC cards may show "A software or driver update is required" error in Quick Share

-### Non-Intel Wi-Fi (Limited/No Support)
+### Non-Intel Wi-Fi (NOT Working) ❌
 - Realtek adapters
 - MediaTek adapters
 - Qualcomm adapters
 - Broadcom adapters

+### Intel Bluetooth (Required for Quick Share) ✅
+Quick Share also requires an **Intel Bluetooth radio** (not just Wi-Fi).
+If you're using:
+- A third-party Bluetooth adapter (USB dongles, etc.)
+- A different brand's built-in Bluetooth

+Quick Share will fail with unhelpful errors even if you have Intel Wi-Fi.

 ### Alternative for Non-Intel Users
-If you don't have an Intel Wi-Fi adapter, consider **Google Nearby Share** as an alternative:
+If you don't have Intel Wi-Fi AX **and** Intel Bluetooth, consider **Google Nearby Share** as an alternative:
 - Works with any Wi-Fi adapter
 - Similar file-sharing functionality
 - Cross-platform support (Windows, Android, ChromeOS)